bj-study/CAB303-Networks/CAB303 - Networks.md

 ![Figure 7-5: The transport layer breaks data into segments](assets/transport-layer-breakdown-diagram.png)

 #### The Network Layer (Layer 3)
+The network layer protocols main focus is on delivering packets in the most efficient way.
+It relies on protocols from the transport and application layers to provide reliability features as the network layer is considered a connection-less protocol.
+The IP protocol operates at this level with it being the heart of the TCP/IP protocol suite.

+The network layer determines the best route a packet should take to get from network to network until it reaches its destination.
+Routers work predominately at the network layer with their job being to select the best path to the packets destination.

 The network layer performs many tasks such as
+- Defining and verifying IP addresses
 - Logical addressing
-- Mapping logical network addresses (IP addresses) into physical addresses.
+- Mapping logical network addresses (IP addresses) into physical addresses (MAC addresses).
-- Routing e.g. selects the best path
+- Routing packets through an internetwork e.g. selects the best path

 **Common Protocols:**
 - Internet protocol (IP)
 - Address Resolution Protocol (ARP)
 - Internet Control Message Protocol (ICMP)
+- IPv4 and IPv6
+- IPsec

 **Possible Problems:**
 - Incorrect IP addresses or subnet masks